Affine Invariance in Continuous-Domain Convolutional Neural Networks: Main Result

-This reduction help us to benefit Fourier transforms to simplify some parts of our calculations.
+Using the Stone–Weierstrass theorem, in the setup of continuous functions with respect to sup-norm, $C({G_2},\R)=C(\mathrm{GL}_2(\R)\ltimes \R^2 , \R)$, which asserts that summation of separable functions are dense in $C({G_2},\R)$, we reduce the kernel sets to functions of form $k(\boldsymbol{y},\boldsymbol{A}) = \sum_{i=1}^{M} k_{1_i}(\boldsymbol{y})k_{2_i}(\boldsymbol{A}). $ This reduction help us to benefit Fourier transforms to simplify some parts of our calculations.
 We use QR parametrization of $\mathrm{GL}_2(\R)$ which aids us in utilizing numerical approaches, for example are introduced in \citep{eshkuvatov2013polynomial}.
 Now, we illustrate the outcomes presented in \citep{schindler1993iwasawa,milad2023harmonic}, which are pertinent to our calculations.
 Let

 and

 It is shown that $\mathrm{GL}_2(\mathbb{R})=K_0 H_{(1,0)}, K_0 \cap H_{(1,0)}=\boldsymbol{I}$, where $\boldsymbol{I}$ denotes the identity matrix, and $(\boldsymbol{M}, \boldsymbol{C}) \rightarrow \boldsymbol{M C}$ is a homeomorphism of $K_0 \times H_{(1,0)}$ with $\mathrm{GL}_2(\mathbb{R})$.
 From \citep{milad2023harmonic} we have